Overview

 execution capability, commission rates, and responsiveness.
 Although TandemGrowth cannot

-the best possible execution available,
+guarantee that clients will always experience the best possible execution available, TandemGrowth

-available providers and their services.
+their services.

 TandemGrowth considers a wide range of factors when recommending a broker-dealer/custodian,